 Plugins to make your header on WordPress more attractive

-To start, you can make your header sticky, that is to say fixed to the scroll.
+To start, you can make your header sticky, i.e., fixed to the scroll.

 This means that it will always be visible when your visitor scrolls to your site, and can be useful if your users need to have access to the main navigation at all times.